Go on to Part Five

 band named Maneige opened the show.
 It is illustrative of how well-respected

-Gentle Giant had become in Canada that they were able to play in a venue as
+Gentle Giant had become in Canada that they were able to be booked into a

-to the concert, three people were unfortunately stabbed in separate incidents
+three people were unfortunately stabbed in separate incidents outside the

 that, while in Montreal, the band recorded a live-in-the-studio special for the